Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 For example, a single-rate FIR with a `512` input sample buffer will produce two output buffers, where each buffer is `512` samples.

-Stream Input for Asymmetric FIRs
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Stream input allows data samples to be written directly from the input stream to one of the Input Vector Registers without the requirement for a ping-pong window buffer.
-As a result, memory requirements and latency are reduced.

-To maximize the throughput, FIRs can be configured with two input stream ports.
-Although this might not improve performance if the throughput is limited by other factors, i.e., the output stream bandwidth or the vector processor.
-Set ``TP_DUAL_IP`` to 1 to create a FIR instance with two input stream ports.
-In such a case, the input data will be merged from the two ports in 128 bit chunks, onto one data stream internally, e.g.:

 .. _MAX_WINDOW_SIZE:

 Maximum Window Size